DSP-Channel/DSP/README.md

-Our Proprietary Anasim Processor is improved upon RISC-V and extended with DSP (VLSI based) and AI capabilities which is suitable for FPGA and ASIC implementations.
+<span id="__DdeLink__144_360745694"></span> Our Proprietary Anasim
+Processor is improved upon RISC-V and extended with DSP (VLSI based) and AI capabilities which is suitable for FPGA and ASIC implementations.
 The Aansim Processor is aimed at AI and DSP related applications at cloud, in IoT and Edge Devices.
 We understand that to lower costs and volume production, customers have to go for ASIC ulitmately.
-Indian Central and State Governments may choose SCL (<span lang="zxx"><span class="underline"><http://www.scl.gov.in/></span></span>) as their semiconductor partner to fabricate AI Chips (ASIC) based on our Proprietary Anasim Processor IPCores; for privately owned organizations
+Indian Central and State Governments may choose SCL
+(<span lang="zxx"><span class="underline"><http://www.scl.gov.in/></span></span>)
+as their semiconductor partner to fabricate AI Chips (ASIC) based on our Proprietary Anasim Processor IPCores; for privately owned organizations